SachithDassanayaka/fraud-review-detection-api/README.md

 This project demonstrates an end-to-end machine learning workflow for detecting potentially fraudulent online reviews using natural language processing.

+Note: This repository includes a small sample dataset for reproducibility and quick testing.
+The full training workflow was also tested locally on a larger dataset containing 2M+ Amazon fake reviews.

 ## Project Goal

 Build a system that supports: